Postgraduate Course: MSc Advanced Arabic Final Project (IMES11061)

 |No Exam Information

-- Learn to undertake a sustained piece of independent work that displays and extends the research skills, language training and knowledge acquired in the previous coursework;
+- design a sustained piece of independent work that displays and extends the research skills, language training and knowledge acquired in the previous coursework;

-- Demonstrate the ability to locate and utilise Arabic primary and secondary sources.
+- Students undertaking the research dissertation will: Locate and critically engage with Arabic primary and secondary sources.

-- Demonstrate ability to reflect critically on aspects of teaching practice with reference to relevant scholarly literature
+- Students undertaking the Arabic language pedagogy dissertation will also: Reflect critically on aspects of teaching practice with reference to relevant scholarly literature.

 |Graduate Attributes and Skills